Travel (home to block hospital) – Rs 200

 Medical expenses (doctor fees, caesarean delivery charges, medicines) – Rs 22,000

 Travel (private clinic to home) – Rs 200

 Total Expenditure (in 3 days) – Rs 22,800

 The above is the total expenditure (approximate) incurred by Santosh Rai for his wife’s delivery.
 His wife had severe complications during pregnancy due to which she was referred to a private clinic for a caesarean delivery.
 The block hospital near their village is equipped only for normal deliveries.
-Santosh is a wage laborer in rural Bihar and earns Rs 20,000 to Rs 25,000 annually.
+Santosh is a wage laborer in rural Bihar and earns Rs.
+20,000 to Rs 25,000 annually.
 This one time expenditure cost him much more than he could ever imagine.
-He took loans from various people in his village but is unsure how he would repay the loan.
-Santosh is not sure whether he should be happy that he could save his wife and newborn or worry about their future.

 In India, more than two-thirds expenditure on health is made out of pocket.
 This might be even higher for the rural population who end up spending more than they earn on health expenses.
 The lack of knowledge of health insurance schemes in rural people leads to such drastic out of pocket expenses.
 Due to the high expenditure costs, people either avoid health services even when needed or end up selling their assets or taking unreasonable loans to cover the costs.